A Child's Concept of Death

 Grief and Bereavement

-A terminally ill child is a child who has no expectation of cure from his or her disease or illness, but who requires as much care and comfort as can be provided.
+A terminally ill child is a child who has no expectation of cure from his or her disease or illness, but who needs as much care and comfort as can be provided.
 Knowing what a dying child understands about his or her condition, as well as fears, feelings, emotions, and physical changes that occur, may help family manage the final process better.

-However, children at an amazingly young age are aware of the seriousness of their condition by the emotions and actions of those around them.
+But children at an amazingly young age are aware of the seriousness of their condition by the emotions and actions of those around them.
 Anxiety and fear can be caused by a child's perception that he or she is being denied the truth about a situation.
 Children detect inconsistency in information and avoidance of questions they ask.
 Often a child's imagination can create a much worse scenario than what may already be occurring.
 Terminally ill children, now more than ever, need love, support, and honesty from their family and friends.